 The original 66 Square Feet, Cobble Hill

-Hello, I am Marie.
-I write about food and plants, am the author of two books, garden obsessively, love to forage for unusual ingredients, and lead seasonal walks to introduce people to wild foods and edible plants.
+In my non-blog life I write about food and plants, am the author of two books, garden obsessively, love to forage for unusual ingredients, and lead seasonal walks with picnics to introduce people to wild spaces, plants, and foraging.

 So why 66 Square Feet?
 Once upon a time I lived in a tiny apartment with an even tinier terrace, in Cobble Hill, Brooklyn.
 It was exactly 66 square feet small.
 Or big.
 It inspired this blog and my subsequent cookbook, 66 Square Feet - A Delicious Life.
 It was a wonderful little space.
 Even the New York Times liked it.
 I lived there first with a big black cat, and later with the Frenchman, my husband, who left his country and home for me and the cat.
 It was very romantic.
 Since then, we have moved three times and there have been more New York gardens: